 Larry Sheret, email@example.com, 304-396-6577

 Archives and Special Collections Department – The repository for the institutional records of the University.
 Also contains a wide range of material related to the history of Huntington, West Virginia and the Tri-State area including manuscripts, photographs, maps, and the WSAZ-TV news film collection.

 The James E. Morrow Library at Marshall University became a selective depository library in 1925.
 We are the second largest federal depository for government publications in the state of West Virginia.
 Our holdings include paper documents, microforms, maps, atlases, video tapes, kits and CDs.
 We also provide easy access and links from our website to a large number of government information sources, federal agencies websites and many other useful databases and web accessible resource tools.

 The SLM Graduate Certification Program is a collaborative effort between the Marshall University Libraries and the College of Education and Professional Development.
 Marshall University’s School Library Media certification program prepares school librarians to manage school library media centers, collaborate with other faculty to support the school curriculum and facilitate information literacy among students.

 The data center is where the magic happens.
 The 1800 square foot, state of the art facility is equipped with 87 physical servers, 502 virtual servers and more than 270 terabytes of storage.
 It’s what controls email, Banner, myMU, and all other IT services.
-Visitors will be given an overview of the security and monitoring in place as well as seeing the VMware virtual environment and Big Green Cluster up close.
+Security and monitoring is in place as well as the VMware virtual environment and Big Green Cluster available for development and research purposes.

 Brent Burgess, firstname.lastname@example.org, 304-696-6330